SaschaWillems/ModernVkTriangle/README.md

 ## Source

-Now that everything is setup we can start digging into the code and all the parts required to display something onto the screen with Vulkan.
+Now that everything is properly set up we can start digging into the code.
 The following chapters will walk you through the [main source file](https://github.com/SaschaWillems/HowToVulkan/blob/main/src/main.cpp) from top to bottom.
+Some of the less interesting boilerplate like variable declaration are omitted is omitted from this document.

 ## Instance setup